adolliou/euispice_coreg/README.md

 ```

 **Important Advice** : You should always check the "correlation_results.pdf" figure, to ensure that the shift between the two images are within your lag parameter range.
-If you notice that the position of the maximum correlation are on the boundaries of the image, you should adapt the lag_crval1 and lag_crval2 parameters accordingly.
+If you notice that the position of the maximum correlation is on the boundaries of the image, you should adapt the lag_crval1 and lag_crval2 parameters accordingly.
 In the example below, the maximum correlation is located well within the figure, and not on its boundaries (as it should be).
 ![image](correlation_19_07_00.png)